partharoypc/Diabetes-Prediction-Project-using-Machine-Learning/README.md

 - seaborn

 ### About Data
-This dataset contains the sign and symptpom data of newly diabetic or would be diabetic patient.the all data is collectes as a numberic value .
+This dataset provides data on newly diabetic or diabetic-in-waiting individuals' signs and symptoms.
+This information is gathered as a numerical value.

 #### Features of the dataset
 The dataset consist of total **08** features and one target variable named Outcome.